aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/comments-and-notes/_index.md

     // Setting the font of a comment to bold comment.GetFont().SetIsBold(true);

-    // Setting the height of the font to 10 comment.SetHeightCM(10);
+    // Setting the height of the comment to 10 cm comment.SetHeightCM(10);

-    // Setting the width of the font to 2 comment.SetWidthCM(2);
+    // Setting the width of the comment to 2 cm comment.SetWidthCM(2);

     // Saving the Excel file